Protractor

 Serenity/JS offers automatic screenshot capture for test scenarios using the Screenplay Pattern.
 This is handled by the Photographer service, which takes screenshots based on interactions and assertion failures performed by the Serenity/JS actors.

-To integrate Serenity/JS reporting and enable automatic screenshot capture, modify the protractor.conf.js
+To integrate Serenity/JS reporting and enable automatic screenshot capture, modify the protractor.conf.js file as follows:

 - Cucumber